amnn/typed-geomlab-report/report.md

   \item When debugging output from the desugarer, free variables and bound variables are easily distinguishable in the AST.
 \end{itemize}

-\subsection{Source Mapping}

-Explaining the system used to annotate AST nodes with source locations, for errors.

 \subsection{Definitions}

 Below are some basic definitions used when discussing type systems and their associated theory.